This recipe is a paid collaboration with NutShed, all views are my own.

 - 8 sheets rice paper

-- 4 tbsp harissa chilli peanut butter I use NutShed
+- 4 tablespoons (60 g) harissa chilli peanut butter, I use NutShed

 - Slice the tempeh into long strips (at least 8 pieces).

 - Add some flowers or herbs (whichever ingredient you want to remain visible in the summer rolls).
-Followed by a little cooked rice noodles, a strip of glazed tempeh and a couple strips of each of the raw veggies.
+Followed by some cooked rice noodles, a strip of glazed tempeh, and a couple of strips of each of the raw veggies.
 Fold in the 2 outer edges of the rice paper and fold over one half, tucking it under the ingredients.
 Roll up and set aside.

 - Repeat this with the remaining rice paper rolls.